dlt-hub/dlt/docs/website/docs/tutorial/filesystem.md

 files = filesystem(bucket_url="gs://filesystem-tutorial", file_glob="encounters*.csv")
 reader = (files | read_csv()).with_name("encounters")
 pipeline = dlt.pipeline(pipeline_name="hospital_data_pipeline", dataset_name="hospital_data", destination="duckdb")

 info = pipeline.run(reader)
 print(info)
 ```

-What's happening in this snippet?
+What's happening in the snippet above?

-1. We initialize the filesystem resource and pass the `file_glob` parameter.
-Based on this parameter, `dlt` will filter all files in the bucket.
+1. We import the `filesystem` resource and initialize it with a bucket URL (`gs://filesystem-tutorial`) and the `file_glob` parameter. dlt uses `file_glob` to filter files names in the bucket. `filesystem` returns a generator object.
-2. We pipe the transformer `read_csv` to read the files yielded by the filesystem resource and iterate over records from the file.
+2. We pipe the files names yielded by the filesystem resource to the transformer resource `read_csv` to read each file and iterate over records from the file.
+We name this transformer resource `"encounters"` using the `with_name()`. dlt will use the resource name `"encounters"` as a table name when loading the data.

 :::note
-A **transformer** in `dlt` is a special type of resource that processes each record from another resource.
+A [transformer](../general-usage/resource#process-resources-with-dlttransformer) in `dlt` is a special type of resource that processes each record from another resource.
 This lets you chain multiple resources together.
-To learn more, check out the [transformer section](../general-usage/resource#process-resources-with-dlttransformer).
 :::

-3. We create the `dlt` pipeline with the name `hospital_data_pipeline` and DuckDB destination and run this pipeline.
+3. We create the `dlt` pipeline configuring with the name `hospital_data_pipeline` and DuckDB destination.
+4. We call `pipeline.run()`.
+This is where the underlying generators are iterated:
+ - dlt retrieves remote data,
+ - normalizes data,
+ - creates or updates the table in the destination,
+ - loads the extracted data into the destination.
+ 5. `print(info)` outputs pipeline running stats we get from `pipeline.run()`

 ## 3. Configuring the filesystem source